colatocd/Custom-Shell/README.md

 5. You can use various shell commands and built-in commands, including:

-exit: Exit the shell.
+exit: Exit the shell.  <br />
-pid: Print the process ID of the shell.
+pid: Print the process ID of the shell.  <br />
-ppid: Print the parent process ID of the shell. cd <path>: Change the current working directory.
+ppid: Print the parent process ID of the shell.  <br />
+cd <path>: Change the current working directory.  <br />
 help: Display a help message with available commands.

 6. For non-built-in commands, you can use standard shell commands.
 Refer to the manual pages for more information on specific commands: